dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 # Practical: Sort the Countries

-In this practical you’ll add code that sorts the countries according to `state.selectedIndicator`.
+In this practical we’ll add code that sorts the countries according to `state.selectedIndicator`.
 The sorting will be carried out **in the layout function** using Lodash’s `_.orderBy` method.
 Remember that `state.selectedIndicator` is updated whenever a menu item is clicked.

 {width: 75%}
 ![Energy Explorer menu](14b99904fd0c49ddbe35d100a23eede4.png)